 - BIO-West initiated data reduction and analysis of collected timed point count data.
 Acoustic analysis for Spring sampling was also initiated by reviewing recordings for evidence of calling Eastern Black Rail and Whooping Crane. - CSSC selected 8 sampling sites within four zones after their recon trip with Bio-West, see map 1.
 These sites were first sampled on May 10th.
-Sampling included pulling three replicate epibenthic sled tows at each site for a total of 24 samples. - CSSC performed the second Spring sampling trip on May 26th.
-CSSC currently has 48 samples in house.
+Sampling included pulling three replicate epibenthic sled tows at each site for a total of 24 samples.
+Nurdle surveys were conducted at all eight sites. - CSSC performed the second Spring sampling trip on May 26th.
+Nurdle surveys were conducted at all eight sites.
+CSSC currently has 48 marsh edge epibenthic samples in house.